Nov 16th, 2022 · 7 min read

 The American Numismatic Association advises buyers and sellers to get an appraisal from a certified ANA dealer.
 A proper appraisal would help you keep your prices reasonable and avoid getting lowballed.
 Once you’ve settled on a price, don’t go for less.

-Valuable dimes can be sold with little to no stress through online platforms.
+Valuable dimes and other currency can be sold with little to no stress through online platforms.
 One such platform is Coinfully.
 It is a certified American Numismatic Association Partner that offers free appraisals and the best prices for your valuable coins.
-Your coin collection deserves nothing less than the best price possible.

 Wyatt McDonald President & Co-Founder of Coinfully.
 A student of numismatics and trained in the ANA Seminar in Denver, Wyatt is the face of Coinfully and a true expert.
 After spending a decade buying coins over the counter at a coin shop, he knew there had to be a better way, for everyone involved.